vavardan/zpr-addon/readme.md

 A Security Attribute is a label that can be assigned to supported OCI resources and referenced in ZPR policies to control communication between endpoints based on their assigned attributes.

-The diagrams below illustrate the ZPR Namespace and Security Attribute structure (*diagram 1*) and the corresponding Namespaces and the Security Attributes they contain (*diagram 2*), as defined in the `oneoe_zpr.json` file.
+The diagrams below illustrate the ZPR Namespace and Security Attribute structure (*diagram 1*) and the corresponding Namespaces and the Security Attributes they contain (*diagram 2*), as defined in the `oneoe_zpr.json` configuration.

 <img src="./zpr_struc.png" width="900" height="value">